-- · Bionano's cumulative TSR, measured starting from December 31, 2020 for each covered fiscal year; and - Bionano's Net Loss.
+- · Cumulative TSR, measured starting from December 31, 2020 for each covered fiscal year; and - Net Income (Loss).

 As noted above, CAP for purposes of the tabular disclosure and the following graphs was calculated in accordance with SEC rules and does not fully represent the actual final amount of compensation earned by or actually paid to our NEOs during the applicable years.